MitchellWT/SudokuSolver/README.md

-# The files provided include a source code file for a sudoku solver and an executable file
+#Sudoku Solver
-made with pyInstaller to test the functionality of the program.
+There are two files provided in this repository.
+The first is a Python file that contains the source code for a Sudoku solver with built in GUI.
+The second is an executable file made with pyInstaller from said source code, It can be downloaded and ran on most systems If python isnt installed/avaliable.